ComBEE-UW-Madison/RStudyGroup/README.md

 Sign up for our listserv by sending a blank email to [join-combee-rsg@lists.wisc.edu](mailto:join-combee-rsg@lists.wisc.edu).

 ## Upcoming events
-Stay tuned for Spring 2018 R Study Group!
+R Study Group will be held on alternating Thursdays at 2 PM in MSB 5503 for the Spring 2018 semester starting February 1st.

 To recieve updates about the coming semester meetings, sign up for our listserv by sending a blank email to [join-combee-rsg@lists.wisc.edu](mailto:join-combee-rsg@lists.wisc.edu).